Participants

 What is a human challenge trial?

-Human infection challenge trials involve applying a well-characterised infectious agent in healthy volunteer participants within a controlled environment.
-The infectious agent is applied either after the volunteer has been vaccinated with the trial study vaccine, or before they have received the treatment in development.
+When testing a new vaccine or treatment, the infectious agent is applied either after the volunteer has been vaccinated with the trial study vaccine, or before they have received the treatment in development.
 This order of events allows the vaccine or therapy to be tested for safety and effectiveness.

 These trials are carefully designed to ensure researchers learn meaningful information with the greatest potential to decrease the impact of infectious diseases globally.